jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

     * Paste with ctrl + p

 #.
+Remove the copy by performing undo commands

+    * Undo can be done with the hotkey ctrl + z
+    * Redo can be done with ctrl + y

-On one of the two circuits, move the output higher or lower such that the input and output are not on the same line
+#.
+Move the output higher or lower such that the input and output are not on the same line

     * This can easily be done by selecting a portion of the circuit to move with a click and drag
     * Then, click and drag the selected portion of the circuit up or down